 During exam reviews desk/tabletop will be cleared of any items other than the student computer if applicable.
 Faculty may allow a single blank piece of paper and pen/pencil, which will be communicated to students by faculty.
-Students may not reproduce exams in anyway.
+The paper will be collected by the faculty before a student leaves the room after completing an exam.
+Students may not reproduce exams in any way.
 Students are allowed to write down concepts if faculty provide paper during the review and faculty will check what is written down before the student leaves the classroom.
 No cell phones or other electronic devices are allowed during exam reviews.
 Exam reviews to prepare for exams including the final exam are at the discretion of faculty.

 If faculty allow students to review exams to prepare for the final exam faculty will directly monitor the review sessions.
-Students and faculty are expected to be civil during exam reviews, incivility will not be tolerated.
+Students and faculty are expected to be civil during exam reviews; incivility will not be tolerated.